-For the years ended March 31, 2021 and 2020
+Management's Discussion and Analysis For the three months ended June 30, 2021 and 2020

 Figure 9: Location of Nevada King's 2019 scout drill holes in relation to historical drilling.
 Historical holes are color-coded on the basis of grade X thickness using a 0.1 g/t cutoff.
 The strong NNW trend of Au mineralization in drillholes is evident.